 Quota on Bonded/Multi-line Home::1 Lines

-The Home::1 tariff is usually for a single line, but we do allow multiple lines on a Home::1 tariff which means that traffic and be bonded to increase the throughput (speed) and increase resilience.
+The Home::1 tariff is usually for a single line, but we do allow multiple lines on a Home::1 tariff which means that traffic can be bonded to increase the throughput (speed) and resilience.

 - Multiple lines on Home::1 lines need to be on the same login (eg example@a)